wp-plugins/blip-slideshow/readme.txt

 == Changelog ==

 = 0.3.1 =
- * @TODO: Enqueue scripts only on pages with slideshows: http://scribu.net/wordpress/optimal-script-loading.html
+ * Scripts and CSS are only loaded on pages with slideshows
  * @TODO: Mod Slimbox to show images no larger than the browser window

 = 0.3 =